techmahedy/zunoo/README.md

 ## How to Install
 We can easily setup and install this application with some few steps.
 Before using this application, minimum `PHP 8.1` version is needed.
 - Step 1: `git clone https://github.com/techmahedy/mini-laravel.git` or download this application
-- Step 2: go to project directory with this command `cd mini-laravel` and run `composer update`
+- Step 2: Go to project directory with this command `cd mini-laravel` and run `composer update`
+- Step 3: Copy `.env.example` to `.env`
-- Step 3: Start the development server by running this command `php -S localhost:8000`
+- Step 4: Start the development server by running this command `php -S localhost:8000`

 <a name="section-2"></a>